 No other tests are required in Indiana to get married.

-Marriage between first cousins is permitted if both individuals are at least sixty-five (65) years of age.
+A marriage between first cousins is only permitted if both individuals are at least 65 years of age.
 Other than that provision, marrying a relative closer than a second cousin is not allowed.

-No. Indiana does recognize common law marriages legalized by another state.
+Indiana does not recognize common law marriages unless it has been legalized by another state.

-Marriages may be performed by a member of the clergy (including a minister, priest, bishop, rabbi, and imam.
+Marriages may be performed by a member of the clergy, including a minister, priest, bishop, rabbi, and imam.
 Civil ceremonies can be officiated by a judge, a magistrate, mayor, a clerk of the circuit court, or a clerk or clerk-treasurer of a city or town.
 The Governor and Lieutenant Governor and members of the general assembly may officiate as well, but cannot be paid for their services.

 Copy of Certificate of Marriage